wri/ndc/June 28/BWA-INDC-EN-MK.md

 **Mitigation for GHG emission reductions**

-It is estimated that to achieve the set target of 15% GHG emission reduction by 2030, the country would require approximately USD18.4 billion.
+It is estimated that to achieve the set target of 15% GHG emission reduction by 2030, the country would require approximately USD 18.4 billion.
 These funds will be allocated to energy and transport sector infrastructural developments which will contribute to emission reductions.

 Therefore, future activities need to be conducted on the following key issues: